-As Canadians head into their golden years, their income sources shift into government-provided benefits, such as Canada Pension Plan (CPP), Old Age Security (OAS) and/or a private pension.
-If these are your only sources of income, and you’re looking for a loan, you may find your options are more limited compared to when you were actively employed, but you still have options.
+As Canadians head into their golden years, their income sources shift into government-provided benefits, such as Canada Pension Plan (CPP) and Old Age Security (OAS), and/or a private pension.
+If these are your only sources of income and you’re looking for a loan, you may find your options are more limited compared to when you were actively employed, but you still have options.
 Whether you’re looking for a personal or payday loan, there are several pension loans in Canada available to seniors.

-While some lenders require you to be employed, lenders of pension loans in Canada will accept other forms of income such as:
+While many lenders require you to be employed, lenders of pension loans in Canada will accept other forms of income such as:

 - Other government benefits